-In Chekhov’s comedy Ivanoff (sometimes written as Ivanov), as revised and first performed in St. Petersburg in 1889, he explores the issue of self-understanding.
+In Chekhov’s comedy Ivanoff (sometimes written as Ivanov), revised and first performed in St. Petersburg in 1889, Chekhov explores the difficulty of understanding oneself or others.

-Human beings can never understand themselves.
+Human beings can never really understand themselves.
 The effort to understand oneself is based on the paradox of self-reference.
 Understanding, in the traditional sense, implies a subject-object relationship.
 There is a subject that understands or does not understand an object, as an auto mechanic understand how a car works.
 But a mind must use itself as it tries to understand itself.
 Nor can one mind understand another mind, because minds are operationally closed.
 A mind (or psychic system) can structurally couple with language but not with another mind.

 Should I say: “That is not what I meant at all;